CabinDAO/Passports/README.md

 1. `/app` - This hosts the source code for the user-facing web app
 1. `/contracts` - This hosts the smart contract source code for passports, published as an NPM package

+You will also need some secret environment variable values in order to access our development instances in other services.
+Please DM @dvargas92495 you email on lastpass so that he could share the secrets with you.

 ### Web App Setup